nadeemlab/SPT/README.md

 In our implementation, we sought to strike an effective balance between the completeness of annotation demanded by accurate record-keeping, on the one hand, and practical computational efficiency on the other.
 Much of the application is organized around a SQL database with a schema that conforms tightly to the formal `scstudies` data model, but we also make liberal use of derivative data artifacts to improve speed and performance.
 For example, a highly-compressed [binary format](docs/cells.md) is adopted for transmission of a given sample's cell-feature matrix.

 Similarly, datasets that we have curated for uniform data import are stored in a simple tabular file format which does not generally support all the features of the `scstudies` model.
-This intermediary format is designed for ease of creation.
+This intermediary format is designed for ease of creation and it is not entirely formalized.
 For an example, see [data_curation/](data_curation/).

 # CLI command reference
 The Python package `spatialprofilingtoolbox` is released on [PyPI](https://pypi.org/project/spatialprofilingtoolbox/), so it can be installed with